 Hurricane Force Winds and Heavy Snow: A Weather Bomb Hits Iceland

-Thousands of people were left without power in Iceland on the 10th December 2019 as a weather bomb slammed the country.
+Thousands of people were left without power in Iceland on 10 December 2019 as a weather bomb slammed the country.

-The system was so intense that it prompted the Icelandic Meteorological Office to issue their first ever red alert.
-Their warning system was revamped in 2017 and although some very intense storms have prompted some yellow and orange warnings, no system has been bad enough to warrant a red alert, until now.
+The system was so intense that it prompted the Icelandic Meteorological Office to issue its first-ever red alert.
+Their warning system was revamped in 2017, and although some very intense storms have prompted some yellow and orange warnings, no system has been bad enough to warrant a red alert until now.

-In the end, the strongest of the winds was recorded in the southeast of the country.
-On a mountain, at a height of 2,500 feet, a sustained wind of 130 mph was reported.
+In the end, the strongest winds were recorded in the country’s southeast.
+On a mountain at the height of 2,500 feet, a sustained wind of 130 mph was reported.
 Meanwhile, Reykjavik itself reported steady winds of 63 mph.
 Wind gusts were, of course, even higher.
 An eye-watering 149 mph gust was reported at Skálafell, about 20 miles east of Reykjavik.

 Despite the winds being as strong as could be found in a hurricane, the system that hit Iceland can’t actually be classed as a hurricane.
-That’s because a hurricane is a system which, by definition, gets its energy from warm surface waters of the ocean, but Iceland’s storm didn’t.
-It was a regular, run-of-the-mill mid-latitude depression or weather system, until it developed rapidly, turning into a weather bomb.
+That’s because a hurricane is a system that, by definition, gets its energy from warm ocean surface waters, but Iceland’s storm didn’t.
+Instead, it was a regular, run-of-the-mill mid-latitude depression or weather system until it developed rapidly, turning into a weather bomb.

 Jet streams can be mostly ignored on the Earth’s surface.
 They usually meander around the globe, waxing and waning, and we only notice them in rare instances, like if they get struck.
-That’s because they guide weather systems, so if one remains in the same place for a prolonged period, it would continue to bring heavy rain to the same area, and this could trigger flooding.
+That’s because they guide weather systems, so if one remains in the same place for a prolonged period, it will continue to bring heavy rain to the same area, which could trigger flooding.

-The jet stream can also cause a weather system to develop, fizzle out or, as in this case, to develop explosively.
-If the jet stream is accelerating, then in a region just right of the jet stream – on the equatorward side – the air is diverging.
+The jet stream can also cause a weather system to develop, fizzle out, or develop explosively.
+If the jet stream is accelerating, then the air is diverging in a region just right of the jet stream – on the equatorward side.
 Air is sucked in from below, leading to rising air with air converging at the surface to take its place.
-As surface friction acts on the converging air, slowing it down, but not on the diverging air aloft, the total amount of air at that place falls and so the air pressure at the surface falls.
-Any low pressure system or depression already there intensifies rapidly until the surface winds are whipped into a frenzy, powerful enough to tear down trees, power lines and even damage homes.
+As surface friction acts on the converging air, slowing it down, but not on the diverging air aloft, the total amount of air at that place falls, so the air pressure at the surface falls.
+Any low-pressure system or depression already there intensifies rapidly until the surface winds are whipped into a frenzy, powerful enough to tear down trees and power lines and even damage homes.

-During the recent storm over Iceland, not only were there incredibly strong winds, there was also a formidable amount of snow.
-Ahead of the storm, the Icelandic Meteorological Office warned of as much as 3 metres of snow was possible in the northern mountains.
-However, verifying the forecast has proved impossible, as the winds were so strong that very little snow was actually caught in the gauges, it simply blew over the top.
+During the recent storm over Iceland, not only were there powerful winds, but there was also a formidable amount of snow.
+Ahead of the storm, the Icelandic Meteorological Office warned that as much as 3 metres of snow were possible in the northern mountains.
+However, verifying the forecast has proved impossible, as the winds were so strong that very little snow was actually caught in the gauges; it simply blew over the top.
 The snow ended up in huge snowdrifts, but some patches were blown clear.

 As the weather system cleared away to the southeast of Iceland, it slowed, and then northerly winds set in.
-For the 20,000 people who were left without power by the storm, this was very dangerous.
+This was very dangerous for the 20,000 people who were left without power by the storm.
 The winds sent temperatures plummeting, and the emergency services had a real race against time to restore power and save lives.